ccdcoe/Providentia/app/views/docs/templating.html.md

 ### Network

 When `{{ team_nr }}` or `{{ team_nr_str }}` is added to compatible field (domain, cloud ID, network address), the network is switched to be in numbered mode.
-Any virtual machine attached to this network will be forced to deploy in "one per every blue team" mode.
+Any virtual machine attached to this network will be forced to deploy in "one per each actor entry" mode.

 ### Filters

-Commonly used filter patterns, when blue team count equals _5_:
+Commonly used filter patterns, when current actor entries count equals _5_:

 | Pattern                                    | Description                                                                        | Resulting values             |
 | ------------------------------------------ | ---------------------------------------------------------------------------------- | ---------------------------- |